MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 \end{bmatrix}
 $$

-Thus, this construction satisfies all of Dirac’s constraints, confirming that $4 \times 4$ matrices are the minimal representation necessary to maintain compatibility with both quantum mechanics and special relativity.
+Thus, this construction satisfies all of Dirac’s constraints, confirming that $$4 \times 4$$ matrices are the minimal representation necessary to maintain compatibility with both quantum mechanics and special relativity.
 This derivation was long, but it involved the most simple matrix algebra that I hope you were able to follow.
 You must note that other matrices of the same dimensions also satisfy all constraints but we followed Dirac's exact journey.

 ## Operator Form of the Dirac Equation

 Now that we have attained equations that satisfy all constraints simultaneously, let's go back to the earlier form of the energy equation.
 Energy was written as a linear combination of momentum.
-Now apply the momentum and energy operators to a wavefunction $\psi$ so
+Now apply the momentum and energy operators to a wavefunction $$\psi$$ so

 $$
 E \psi = (\alpha_x p_x + \alpha_y p_y + \alpha_z p_z)c \psi + \beta m c^2 \psi